 This project tells the story of pearls and the sea.
 And the historical connection between The Netherlands and Japan.
-In July 2019 Kumi Hiroi and I went to Omura Bay to photograph the process of pearl cultivation and to take portraits of people creating pearl jewellery.
+Kumi Hiroi did field research and developed a visual concept.
+In July 2019 I joined her and we traveled to Omura Bay to photograph the process of pearl cultivation and to take portraits of people creating pearl jewellery.

 The exhibition will show our photo’s together with poems, silkscreen and textiles.